canonical/real-time-ubuntu-docs/docs/how-to/uc-image-creation.rst

 In practice, the gadget snap should be uploaded to a Store and then listed in the model assertion along with its channel and id.
 Uploading to the store makes it possible to use a signed snap that receives updates.

-Sign the model assertion which has our custom ``realtime-pc`` gadget:
+Sign the model assertion which has our custom ``realtime-pc`` gadget, using the same key which we created in the previous section of this guide:

 .. code-block:: shell

-    snap sign -k realtime-ubuntu model.json > model.signed.yaml
+    snap sign -k rtu-model model.json > model.signed.yaml

 Before we continue, let's have an overview of the files inside our project directory: